tidymodels/recipes/tests/testthat/_snaps/basics.md

       recipe(mpg ~ cyl + disp, data = mtcars2)
     Condition
       Error in `too_many_case_weights()`:
       !
-There should only be a single column with the role 'case_weights'.
-In these data, there are 2 columns.
+There should only be a single column with the role `case_weights`. i In these data, there are 1 column: `2`

 # case weights are being infered correctly for x interface